Dreaded-Gnu/openfl-tiled/README.md

 # openfl-tiled

-Implementation of tiled map parsing for openfl and haxe
+Implementation of tiled map parsing for openfl and haxe.
+Minimum needed haxe version is 4.2 since overloading is used

 ## working examples